jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 HttpsURLConnection.setDefaultSSLSocketFactory(sc.getSocketFactory());
 ```

-The first line in the method captures the certificate from the environment variable
+The first line captures the certificate from the environment variable
 and creates a `KeyStore` object.
 The remaining lines are boilerplate Java code that
-registers the `KeyStore` with the default `SSLContext`.
+registers the `KeyStore` with an `SSLContext`.

 Now recompile the class by running `mvn package` again, and run the
-`java -cp target/app.jar TrustStoreExample` command again.
+`java -cp target/app.jar TrustStoreExample` command one more time.
-The service will be invoked successfully this all.
+It will invoke the service successfully now.

 This mechanism saves you from creating a `cacerts` file and uploading it to each
 of your production servers.
 Or worse: checking that file into a Git repository,
 which couples it to the codebase.
-But it's even more important when it comes to KeyStores.
+But this mechanism is even more important when it comes to KeyStores.

 ### Using a KeyStore